UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson01/02_lesson-06-content.rst

 -  Etc..

-For the purposes of this exercise, we'll leave the behavior in these circumstance \ *undefined*.
+For the purposes of this exercise, we'll leave the behavior in these circumstances \ *undefined*.
 Any person who wants to program a \ *calculator* could choose to write their code such that:

 -  a\ * calculator* throws an error when a third number gets entered